lane-webperformance/legion-instrument/README.md

 	}

 Use of this mechanism is optional.
-It's also possible to throw a failure (you can also throw a timeout, or, indeed, even a success):
+It's also possible to throw a failure or a timeout:

 	throw instrument.return.failure(new Error('something bad happened'), custom_metrics);